yktoo/yktoo.com/content/software/ymuse/_index.en.md

 * Seeking the current track to an arbitrary location.
 * Light and dark desktop theme support.
 * Internationalisation support.
 Bundled languages:
+    * English
     * Dutch
     * Japanese
     * Russian

-Be sure to check the [FAQ page](faq) first if you have a question, a feature request, or a bug report.
+Be sure to check the [](faq) first if you have a question, a feature request, or a bug report.

 Here's a short video tour of the application: